 Filling the cooler again can be tricky, as you need to ensure all air is replaced with the coolant.
 Add it slowly using a fill bottle, and be sure to position the pump above the radiator.
 Shaking and tilting the radiator can help to remove air bubbles.

-8. Clean and replace contact plate
+8. Clean and replace the contact plate

 Inspect the inside of the contact plate for detritus and flush it out with coolant.
 Then go replace the contact place, ensuring that any O-rings are replaced and that you install it the right way around.

-9. Clean radiator
+9. Dust radiator

 Our final bit of maintenance is ensuring the radiator fins are clean.
 These can become clogged with dust and other detritus over time, which can hinder cooling and airflow.
 Use an air duster to remove loose dirt.
-Any stubborn dirt can be removed by soaking the radiator in water for an hour then using a shower head on full blast.
+Any stubborn dirt can be removed by soaking the radiator in water for an hour and then using a shower head on full blast.